Coronavirus world map: which countries have the most cases and deaths?

 default

 Since first being recorded late last year in China, the Covid-19 coronavirus has spread around the world, and been declared a pandemic by the World Health Organization.
-By early spring, Europe had become the worst-affected region, with Italy and Spain particularly hard hit.
 However, differences in testing mean that the number of cases may be understated for some countries.

 default

 The number of deaths is a more dependable indicator.
-The disease is hitting Italy and Spain with particular cruelty.
-But the trajectory in many countries is the same; the UK and US are a couple of weeks behind Italy in the progress of the epidemic.
+The disease has hit certain countries, including Italy, Spain and the US, with particular cruelty.

 default

-Meanwhile in Asia, where the disease began, the spread continues, although in China it seems for now to have passed its peak.
+Meanwhile in Asia, where the disease began, the spread continues, although in China it now seems to have passed its peak.

 default